FasterXML/smile-format-specification/smile-specification.md

 Shared Strings refer to already encoded/decoded key names or value strings.
 The method used for indicating which of "already seen" String values to use is designed to allow for:

 * Efficient encoding AND decoding (without necessarily favoring either)
-    * NOTE: data structures differ, however; encoder usually requires (hash) lookup whereas decoder can use simple index-accessible Array or List so typically encoder has somewhat higher overhead
+    * NOTE: data structures used typically differ, however; encoder usually requires (hash) lookup whereas decoder can use simple index-accessible Array or List so typically encoder has somewhat higher overhead
 * To allow keeping only limited amount of buffering (of already handled names) by both encoder and decoder; this is especially beneficial to avoid unnecessary overhead for cases where there are few back references (mostly or completely unique values)

 Mechanism for resolving value string references differs from that used for key name references, so the two are explained separately below.